 4th Annual International GamiFIN conference, April 1-3, 2020

 Accepted papers will be sent for consideration for publication in CEUR Workshop Proceedings in the GamiFIN Conference volume.
 CEUR-WS.org is a free open-access publication service and recognized ISSN publication series, ISSN 1613-0073.
 (In the Finnish classification of publication forums, CEUR-WS-proceedings are classified as JUFO-1).

 The GamiFIN conference will offer an entry to the Gamification Publication Track that can help authors develop their papers from the first manuscript version to the final journal paper and thus aim to increase the predictability and rigorousness of the publication process.

-More details about the submission process will be announced later, but if you have any questions related to the conference, please contact:
+If you have any questions related to the conference, please contact: